Sean-w94/atmos/article.md

 * [spread operator][]
 * [const][]

-These little pieces of sugar helped keep code cleaner and lighter.
+These little pieces of sugar helped keep code clean, light and descriptive.

 In particular we used destructuring to emulate configuration based enums which were then used to establish light-weight multiplexor (more on this later).

-Another gem is the lamdas, the removal of noise around a function accelerates readability.
-However there is a potential debugging issue there (a similar issue to using anonymous functions).
+Another gem is the lamdas, the removal of noise around a function enhances readability.
+However there is a potential debugging issue there (a similar problem to [using anonymous functions][]).
 The code base was small enough in our case to let that go on this occasion.

-Usage of const was more of a mental assist, it prevented the (generally) bad habit of reassignment, and made us think about what exactly constitutes an actual variable reference.
+Since `const` keywords are transpiled to `var` keywords usage of `const` was more of a mental assist.
+It prevented the (generally) bad habit of reassignment, and made us think about what exactly constitutes an actual variable reference.
+Whilst there wouldn't be a direct performance benefit from using `const` in a transpiled environment we're still keeping the road clear for the JavaScript engine by enforcing non-reassigned variables.

 Adopting ES6 syntax resulted in less code being written than using ES5, without obfuscating the intent of the code (in some cases, quite the opposite).